-The Valhalla 360 neck brace was just as popular when it comes to online forums.
-At first glance it looks like this model could provide you with better neck support than the EVS neck brace.
+The Valhalla 360 neck brace is just as popular when it comes to online forums, although it can be hard to find.
+This model could provide you with better neck support than the EVS neck brace.
 That’s because it builds up behind the helmet like a HANS device does.
 This means that it protects much better against hyper-flexion during impact.

 The Valhalla neck brace is slightly heavier than the EVS, so this might be a negative feature for you.
 On top of this, it is also slightly less adjustable than the EVS neck brace.
 So, if you are looking for a more flexible option, this one might not be for you.